rush159/Linux-Cloud-Learning-Journey/README.md

 - Practiced combining sort with pipes and redirection
 - Improved overall VM experience for better Linux learning

-✅ Day 10 – July 05, 2025
+### ✅ Day 10 – July 05, 2025
-✅ Day 10 – July 05, 2025
+##✅ Day 10 – July 05, 2025
-🔍 GREP – Pattern Searching in Files
+#🔍 GREP – Pattern Searching in Files
-📄 Command Overview
+   -📄 Command Overview

-    grep is used to search for patterns in files
+  -grep is used to search for patterns in files

-    Can be used with other commands via piping (|)
+  - Can be used with other commands via piping (|)

 🛠️ Options Explored